Dangers & Annoyances

 Travel with Children

-Glasgow is easy to travel with children due to its extensive public transport system and friendly locals.
+Glasgow is easy to visit with children due to its extensive public transport system and friendly locals.
 The city boasts excellent family attractions and there are several apartment-hotels around town.
-In general, restaurants are well geared for children, and lots of places to eat serve food throughout the day.
+In general, restaurants are well geared for children, and lots of places serve food throughout the day.

 Top Family Sights